happycube/cxadc-linux3/README.md

 Note 05: List of tested working crystals: Native SMD crystal on current PCIE 1x cards is a `HC-49/US` type

-Note 06: The CX chip verient with the least self-noise is the cx23883 mostly found on the White Variation card with most clean captures at the 6dB off and Digital Gain at 0-10.
+Note 06: The CX chip variant with the least self-noise is the cx23883 mostly found on the White Variation card with most clean captures at the 6dB off and Digital Gain at 0-10.

 `40MHz` - ABRACON ABLS2-40.000MHZ-D4YF-T 18pF 30ppm `HC-49/US`